DARK SIDE COWBOYS

 DSC also appeared at the RTSI “Make A Noise”-concert for The Sophie Lancaster Foundation and later they also released the song “Dream With Me“, dedicated to the foundation.DSC also did a few selected gigs this year and performed the new material live, for example at the Two Witches 30-year celebration.

-The new album, “Return“, is set for release in 2018.
+The new album, “Return“, was released in 2018.
 This is a way to cut a longer story short.
 By reading this summary you’ll just get to know a little about what Dark Side Cowboys is all about.
 This story has already been continued…